MemDawg26/Programs/README.md

 learned a lot since starting it, and I honestly feel much more confident in developing this type of model.

-## Why Multinomial Naive Bayes - Example
+## Why Multinomial Naive Bayes - Example (Needs Editing - Math wrong)
 From my research on the internet and YouTube, there are three main types of Naive Bayes.
 Multinomial just happens to be specialized for count-based data (e.g. word count).
 This means the model essentially keeps track of the number of times a singular word exists within a particular